samee99/samee99.github.io/blog/blogs/Problems with RAG.md

 So why is this hard?
 Let's imagine you want to build a production grade RAG pipeline.
 There are many

-Perhaps the naive choice of parameter works well when asking simple questions over a short document.
-But The system is hard to improve, and there are too many parameters to tune by hand, and you need reliable evaluation to measure performance.
+Perhaps the naive choice of parameter may work well when asking simple questions over a short document.

+The system is hard to improve, and there are too many parameters to tune by hand, and you need reliable evaluation to measure performance.